This article is part of our Business Startup Guide, a curated list of our articles that will get you up and running in no time!

 - Common mistakes to avoid

-Success in marketing and product development comes from a deep understanding of your customers.
-Your ability to put yourself into the shoes of your customer, to understand their needs, wants, aspirations, work and home environments—in fact, every aspect of their lives—will drive your success.
+Success in marketing and product development comes from a deep understanding of your target customer.
+Your ability to put yourself into the shoes of your customer, to understand their pain points, needs, wants, aspirations, work and home environments—in fact, every aspect of their lives—will drive your success.
 Being able to think and behave like your customers is the key to being able to communicate with them effectively.

 This is why entrepreneurs are often encouraged to build businesses that solve problems that they have themselves.
-Clearly, it’s much easier to develop a product and design marketing campaigns when you know exactly who the customer is and how they will react to different kinds of marketing, because the customer is you.
+It’s much easier to develop a product and design marketing content and campaigns when you know exactly who the customer is and how they will react to different kinds of marketing.
 If you’re marketing to yourself and people just like you, you have a huge advantage because you know exactly how you, and your customers, will react.

 But, what if your business is solving a problem that you don’t have?
 What if the target customer isn’t you?
 How do you start seeing your business through your customers’ eyes?

-In marketing and product development, we can solve this problem by developing fictional characters that are highly detailed representations of your target customer base.
+In marketing and product development, we can solve this problem by doing the right user research (market research) to create fictional characters that are highly detailed representations of your target customer base.
 These characters are called personas, and just like in plays and movies they need a full backstory so that you, as a business owner and entrepreneur, can fully understand their goals, motivations, and problems.

 Buyer (or customer) personas

-User personas are critical for companies that sell a product that is purchased by a person who is different from the person that ends up using the product or service.
-If your business makes its own product, you should consider developing a user persona.
-Here at Palo Alto Software, we have developed a persona named Garrett who drives the bulk of our product decisions.
+User personas are critical for companies that designing and customizing their own products or services.
+These companies need to ensure that what they are building is exactly what the user of the product needs and wants.
+Here at Palo Alto Software, we developed a persona named Garrett who drives the bulk of our product decisions.

 Designers—of software, shoes, kitchen appliances, websites, and pretty much everything else—have long relied on user personas for developing products.
 The idea is two-fold: if you design with a certain user in mind, not only will you design a product that gives that user what they actually want and need, but you will also design a product that that user will actually buy (i.e., a product that gets you customers).

-Buyer and user personas are very similar, and sometimes the terms are used interchangeably.
-The differences between them aren’t as important as understanding how to create a buyer (or user) persona, and how to use it to your business’s advantage.
+Buyer and user personas are very similar, and sometimes the terms are used interchangeably—especially when the buyer and the user are the same person.
+But, if your business sells to one person and then your products are used by someone else, you may need both types of personas.
+That said, the differences between the two types aren’t as important as understanding how to create a buyer (or user) persona, and how to use it to your business’s advantage.

 Creating a persona doesn’t have to be hard and it will lead to a better product, better marketing, and a better business.
 In other words, it’s a small investment that can pay off big time.